airalab/robonomics-grant-program/proposals/iot_anomaly_checker.md

     * Full name of the contact person representing the team: Néstor Nicolás Campos Rojas
     * Position at the organisation (if applicable): Founder and Senior Architect.
     * Main contact address (email, Telegram or Element Riot): nestor@techgethr.com
-    * Role in the project (if applicable): Architect and developer.
+    * Role in the project (if applicable): Team Leader and developer.
     * Experience (if applicable):
 * **Team person #1**:
-    * Full name.
+    * Full name: Néstor Nicolás Campos Rojas
-    * Role in the project.
+    * Role in the project: Team Leader and programmer.
     * Experience.
 * **Team person #N**:
     * Full name.